 - Weather: Orlando has two basic seasons, a hot and rainy season, lasting from May until late October, and a warm and dry season from November through April.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Orlando.
-Get started here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Orlando.
+Start the process here.

 Where to live in Orlando